A Week In Brooklyn, NY, On A $65,000 Salary

 Welcome to Money Diaries, where we're tackling what might be the last taboo facing modern working women: money.
 We're asking millennials how they spend their hard-earned money during a seven-day period — and we're tracking every last dollar.

-Today: a copywriter who makes $65,000 per year and spends it on tiny pumpkins.
+This week: a teacher who makes $65,000 per year.
+This week, she spends some of her money on cinnamon rolls.

 Location: Brooklyn, NY